wp-invoice/wp-invoice/readme.txt

 * New features.

 == Change Log ==

+= 4.0.2 =
+* Added more actions and filters.
+* Fixed warnings and notices.
+* Fixed typo.
+* Fixed RU localization.

 = 4.0.1 =
 * Fixed loading of localisation files.
 The bug persists in 4.0.0 version.